 The Glenelg Town Hall

-Kingston House (c1840) is the oldest historic building in Holdfast Bay and was owned by George Strickland Kingston, who came out on the Cygnet as Deputy Surveyor to Colonel Light.
+Kingston House, built circa 1840, is the oldest historic building in Holdfast Bay.
+It was owned by George Strickland Kingston, who came out on the Cygnet as Deputy Surveyor to Colonel Light.
 He was an architect and designed many of the early colonial buildings in Adelaide.

 Kingston House in Cameron Avenue, Kingston Park is open to the public from 2.30pm-4.30pm every Sunday in March until the last Sunday in November.